Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 For more detailed information about the best women's athletic clothing for hiking, including underwear tips, go here.

 Regardless of your level of hiking, you now have some idea of great hiking clothing to add to your gear locker or outdoor clothing closet.

 Begin to think of hiking clothing as fundamental, important pieces of hiking gear.

 Wear the right clothes on a trail, and you'll have a fantastic time!

 Or at least be prepared for what Mother Nature tosses your way.

-Send me your questions about what to wear hiking by using the Ask A Question link if you're still not sure how to hit the trail in style AND comfort.
+Send me your questions if you're still not sure how to hit the trail in style AND comfort.
 We'll solve your what to wear hiking dilemma together!